mjwaddell1/Angular/StockView/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Server Redirect
+Angular will throw a CORS error if loading data from an external site.
+A way around this is to provide a redirect endpoint on your local server.
+This project uses a small js server (StockView/server/server.js) for calling http://localhost:8080/?site=<data feed call> instead of calling the data feed directly.
+The local server adds an Access-Control-Allow-Origin header to allow the feed to work.
+The redirect only works with GET calls.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.